loxilb-io/loxilbdocs/docs/aws-multi-az.md

 }
 ```

-After this one can create  a new IAM role using this policy in AWS dashboard : Roles->Create role->Use policy.
+After this one can create  a new IAM role using this policy in AWS dashboard : ```Roles->Create role->Use policy```.
+This role can be subsequently used in creating LoxiLB EC2 instances.

 #### LoxiLB EC2 instance creation

 We will create two LoxiLB EC2 instances with appropriate EMI (preferably Ubuntu 20.04 or 22.04).
-For this example we have to connect the instances with subnets A and B created above.
-While creating the instances, one we need to edit the "Network Settings" and "Advanced Detail Settings" as illustrated below:
+For this use-case, we have to connect the instances with subnets A and B created above.
+While creating the instances, we need to edit the "Network Settings" and "Advanced Detail Settings" as illustrated below:

 ![image](https://github.com/loxilb-io/loxilbdocs/assets/111065900/732c6b66-33b3-4927-8864-abf03377042b)